snusnumrick/karate/messaging.md

 - **Messaging Dashboard** - A comprehensive interface with:
     - List of conversations initiated by families (`/admin/messages`).
     - Ability to view and reply to family messages (`/admin/messages/:conversationId`).
+    - Ability to initiate new conversations with specific families (`/admin/messages/new`).
-    - *Future:* Ability to initiate messages to families, message templates, status tracking.
+    - *Future:* Message templates, status tracking.

 ### Shared Features:
 - Real-time chat interface with text formatting options (Needs participant names in header)